core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    The definition of KUDOS-Expand depends on the key derivation function used for OSCORE by the two peers, as specified in CTX_IN.

-   If the key derivation function is an HKDF Algorithm (see {{Section 3.1 of RFC8613}}) then, KUDOS-Expand is mapped to HKDF-Expand {{RFC5869}}, as shown below.
+   If the key derivation function is an HKDF Algorithm (see {{Section 3.1 of RFC8613}}), then KUDOS-Expand is mapped to HKDF-Expand {{RFC5869}}, as shown below.
 Also, the hash algorithm is the same one used by the HKDF Algorithm specified in CTX_IN.

          KUDOS-Expand(CTX_IN.MasterSecret, ExpandLabel, oscore_key_length) =
             HKDF-Expand(CTX_IN.MasterSecret, ExpandLabel, oscore_key_length)